devinkr/js-array-methods/readme.md

 - Use higher-order functions to iterate over arrays
 - Describe the uses of `forEach`, `map`, `filter`, and `reduce`
 - Define `every` and `some`
-- Describe a closure

 ## Framing & Review (15 min / 0:15)

 Today we will cover some array methods which are used to transform arrays.
 This could be as simple as multiplying each number in an array of numbers by a certain factor, or adding them all together to obtain their sum.

+There are certainly ways to perform these tasks using `for` or `while` loops, bot those solutions have the disadvantage of being complex to read and reason about (we have to do a lot of thinking to understand the code).

+Today, we're going to learn about some Array methods that make transforming data in arrays easier.
+These methods are also a lot more flexible and powerful than using a loop, with the additional benefit that they are generally considered easier to read.

+Before we get in to these methods, however, we want to do a quick review of JavaScript functions and introduce a new topic, Higher-Order Functions.

-### JavaScript Collections
+### Review JavaScript Collections

 Numbers, Strings, and Booleans are our basic building blocks of data but on their own, they don't express much.
-We use collections, most commonly Objects and Arrays to build up data to describe more complex entities.
+We use collections, most commonly Objects and Arrays, to build up data to describe more complex entities.

 **Arrays** hold their elements in sequence and are generally used to store collections of related things.

 **Objects** hold their elements in key-value pairs and are generally used either to store & look up values (like word definitions in a dictionary), or to describe some thing or entity with various attributes.

-### JavaScript Functions
+### Review JavaScript Functions

 What is a function?